-Well-established ATV brands with a strong reputation and a history of producing high-quality vehicles often come with a premium price tag.
+Well-established brands with a strong reputation and a history of producing high-quality vehicles often come with a premium price tag.

 The reputation and prestige associated with these brands contribute to the higher cost of their ATVs.
 In other words, they cost more because they want to charge more, and people are willing to pay for that name.